Arnaldo66/crypto_manage/README.md

   - best up down avg in hours, days, week, year, all
   - best down " " " "
   - for cache (redis, memcached ..) puts moment value in cache for front.
 Reload it by cron
+  - Do a game trading free with false money